AdityaUpadhyay2610/AdityaUpadhyay2610/README.md

 - [Project 1](link-to-project): Description of Project 1.
 - [Project 2](link-to-project): Description of Project 2.
 - [Project 3](link-to-project): Description of Project 3.

-## Goals
-Aditya aims to hone his programming skills and build a career as a Python developer or app developer.

 ## Education
 - College: Rajasthan Technical Universty,Rajsthan.